adambozson/shairport-sync-for-arch-linux/README.md

 $ git clone https://github.com/mikebrady/shairport-sync-for-arch-linux.git
 ```

-Move into the resulting directory:
+Move into the resulting directory and checkout the `development` version:
 ```
 $ cd shairport-sync-for-arch-linux
 ```